Artist Statement

 B.S.
 Civil Engineering, Rutgers University

 Although many of the paintings you will find on this site are executed using a traditional approach such as pure transparent watercolors or sumi-e ink painting, I often incorporate other materials such as gesso, colored pencil, textured paper and fibers and metals.
-Similarly, my jewelry pieces are mostly created using traditional metalsmithing techniques, but I also work in Precious Metal Clay, enamel, polymer clay and fiber.
+Similarly, my jewelry pieces are mostly created using traditional metalsmithing techniques, but I also employ beadweaving, macrame and work in Precious Metal Clay, enamel, polymer clay and incorporate found-objects.
 In many pieces, the techniques and materials are combined.
-Ultimately, I enjoy the challenge of finding the connections between materials that perhaps would not ordinarily appear to relate, or working a material in a non-traditional way.
-Hopefully, each painting or piece of jewelry I produce is a statement of that challenge resolved in a unique, appealing way.

 Home